Study Abroad in Chengdu, China

 Fall Study Tours

 This program engages students in the various cultures of China as an integral part of the required courses that explore Chinese culture and the minority experience.
-Students are first introduced to the Forbidden City and the Great Wall in Beijing and then take an overnight train to Xian whose famous Terracotta Warriors and Wild Goose Pagoda are a reminder of China’s prominence in the world as the eastern terminus of the Silk Road.
+Students are first introduced to the Forbidden City and the Great Wall in Beijing, and then they take an overnight train to Xian whose famous Terracotta Warriors and Wild Goose Pagoda are a reminder of China’s prominence in the world as the eastern terminus of the Silk Road.
 Finally, students fly into Chengdu, home to China’s pandas and a sizable Tibetan minority population, and prepare for their semester of study at Sichuan University.

 You will stay in an international student residence hall, where you will meet students from around the world.
 You will have a double bedroom with your own bathroom and shower.
 You are provided with a monthly stipend for food, which gives you the freedom to eat at the nearby cafeteria, or to explore the many surrounding restaurants.